 Actually nothing at all… We only need to check and store it so that we comply with the legislation.

 Because we grant domicile (which includes postal addresses), we are obliged to ask you to do so.
 But the UBO statement is actually intended for financial institutions, which we are not.
 However, the government has also placed this administrative burden on us, which means that we are obliged to request this from our customers.

 - UBO stands for Ultimate Beneficial Owner.

-- A UBO is is a natural person who holds at least 25% shares or has control over the non-listed legal person
+- A UBO is a natural person who holds at least 25% shares or can exercise control in the non-listed legal entity.

-- or who is a beneficiary or has special control of 25% or more of the assets of a foundation or trust.
+- Or is he who is a beneficiary or has special control of 25% or more of the assets of the foundation or trust.